Launch of Men's Staff Network

 I truly believe this Network will foster insight, understanding, and promote mental and physical wellbeing through a culture of inclusivity.
 In focusing on these areas collectively and individually the network will enhance community support, drive positive change, and contribute to a healthier, and more empathetic university environment for everyone.

-Interested in joining the Men’s Staff Network?
+Joining the Men’s Staff Network

 Other staff networks at LJMU